-We all have different ideas of what a crisis within your facility really is, and we all have different priorities based upon the commercial landlord, the purpose of the building, the tenants priorities and the location of the building.
+We all have different ideas of what a crisis within your facility really is, and we all have different priorities based on the commercial landlord, the purpose of the building, the tenant’s priorities and the location of the building.

-We all have our limitations of what we can cope with and what we are expected to cope with from our client; the documentation doesn’t always align with the real world.
+We all have our limitations of what we can cope with and what we are expected to cope with from our clients; the documentation doesn’t always align with the real world.

 Essential and Non-Essential Services